a-rey/google_RAT/README.md

 ![state](./docs/state.png)

-- **Example Google Apps Server transaction between a master and client:**
+- **Example server transaction between a master and client in Google Sheets:**

 ![server](./docs/server.gif)

 - **General Notes:**
   - This design allows for _multiple servers to be ran simultaneously_ against the same backend Google Sheets "database" for client redundancy and availability.

   - All master requests to the server must present a unique key in order for their request to be processed.
 This key is hardcoded into each server's JavaScript with the `MASTER_KEY` variable.

   - Each payload is base64 encoded _except for the the command type_.
 This is seperated by the `|` character as the delimiter in the payload.

 ## Limitations